George Home, 1st Earl of Dunbar: Religious affairs

 In July 1605 some nineteen ministers assembled at Aberdeen in defiance of the King's prohibition against the General Assembly meeting.
 Six of them were subsequently imprisoned in Blackness Castle near Linlithgow, and there, on 10 January 1606, the Earl of Dunbar came from London to be present at their trial and to act as the assessor.
 Everything was done that could be done by him to win a verdict for the King against the six ministers and it is said that he "brought plenty of money with him to purchase a verdict".
 In addition, the Earl himself selected the 15 jurymen, five of whom were Homes, his relatives.
 But even then the jury could not agree.
 In the end it was a majority verdict of nine against six in favour of the guilty verdict.
 Regardless of the irregularities, the verdict stood, and established the law that it was High Treason for any minister of the Established Church to dispute the authority of the King and the Privy Council in religious matters.

 In 1608, Home journeyed to Scotland with George Abbot to arrange to promote the Episcopal Church, and to seek some sort of union between the Church of England and Church of Scotland.
 King James was pleased with the initial results, although the hoped-for Union never occurred and the gulf between the King and the General Assembly of the Church of Scotland widened.

 Marriage and family

-In 1590 he married Elizabeth Gordon, daughter of Alexander Gordon of Schivas and Gight, and Agnes Beaton, a daughter of Cardinal David Beaton, Archbishop of St. Andrews, and Marion Ogilvy.
+In 1590 he married Elizabeth Gordon, daughter of Alexander Gordon of Schivas and Gight, and Agnes Beaton (died 1602), a daughter of Cardinal David Beaton, Archbishop of St. Andrews, and Marion Ogilvy.

 The English ambassador Robert Bowes commented on Elizabeth Gordon's arrival at court in June 1590.
 Bowes said she was the heiress of Gight, and her mother, Agnes Beaton, by now Lady Auchindoun, had brought her to court and that George Home was likely to marry her.
 She became a lady in waiting to Anne of Denmark.
 James VI and Anna of Denmark bought her an elaborate purple velvet gown with satin sleeves and skirt in November 1590, perhaps for her marriage.
 Auchindoun Castle came into George Home's ownership in March 1593.